mathjax/MathJax-docs/upgrade.rst

 so you will not be able to obtain updates through ``svn`` if you checked out MathJax from there.

-You may be able to switch to using the MathJax CDN (see above) rather than hosting your own copy of MathJax, and avoid the problem of updates all together.
+You may be able to switch to using a CDN (see above) rather than hosting your own copy of MathJax, and avoid the problem of updates all together.
 If you must install your own copy, however, you should follow the instructions at :ref:`Installing and Testing MathJax <installation>`,